to know Jesus and make him known, locally and globally

 This is one of the biggest shocks in the new testament.
 Jesus in all his dazzling authority, glory, and power didn’t demand our service of him but humbly served us by giving his life as our ransom.

-It is our belief at St Nics, that as we dwell on how we have been served by Jesus, we be liberated to pour out our lives all the more in thankful service to Jesus.
-Below are some resources from our recent Serving Project.
+It is our belief at St Nics, that as we dwell on how we have been served by Jesus, we be liberated to pour out our lives all the more in thankful service to Jesus

 Serving Jesus...